mellson/react-cph-talk/README.md

 ## Requirements

-1. Make it possible to mark a user as a friend and best friend.
+1. Make it possible to mark a user as a friend, or a best friend.
 2. Handle possible errors.
 3. Add retry logic.
 4. Debounce the search query.